-Your family and friends will never know that this simple gluten-free Irish soda bread is anything different from their usual bread!
+Your family and friends will never know that this simple sweet Irish soda bread is gluten-free.
+It’s great for St. Patrick’s Day, but it’s also delicious all year long.
+Jump to Recipe

 Prior to being diagnosed with celiac, I ate my fair share of dry, crumbly Irish Soda Bread – I was definitely concerned that my attempt might meet a similar fate.
 My dad’s bread, however, was always perfect – moist, tasty, lots of flavor.
 The trick – buttermilk.